Rocky Vista University College of Osteopathic Medicine

 - Submission timing for best consideration:

-As RVUCOM reviews candidates on a rolling-process, it is in the candidate’s best interest to submit their AACOMAS application as early in the cycle as possible, and at least four weeks prior to this school’s latest filing date.
+As RVUCOM reviews candidates on a rolling-process, it is in the candidate’s best interest to submit their AACOMAS application as early in the cycle as possible.
 Please note that all interviews may be concluded and seats filled prior to the application deadlines.

 First-Year Class Matriculants’ Selection Factors: